INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	}
 }
 ```
+> [!fail] Problems

-A few problems here.
+> A few problems here.
 First, **our public API has no protection**.
-We need to add pre-conditions that ensures what we manipulate is reliable:
+> We need to add pre-conditions that ensures what we manipulate is reliable

 ```java
 class FrenchClass {
 	private String teacher;